Negotiation Skills online course

 How to apply

 Applying for financial assistance?
-Please indicate this on the application form, upload your CV, and a motivation statement that should include:
+Please indicate this on the application form and, upload your CV, along with a motivation statement that includes:

-• Why do you feel you should have the opportunity to participate in this course?
-How will your participation benefit you, your institution and/or your country?
+• Why you believe you should be offered the opportunity to participate, and how your participation would benefit you, your institution, and/or your country

 Cancellation policy